UnderHost/uhmonitoring/README.md

 # UnderHost Monitoring Agent (`uhmonitoring`)

 `uhmonitoring` is a lightweight monitoring agent that integrates with [Uptime Kuma](https://github.com/louislam/uptime-kuma).
 It collects server metrics like CPU, RAM, Disk, Load Average, and Network Bandwidth, pushes them to Uptime Kuma, and provides a visualization dashboard for detailed metrics.
+Part of the [UnderHost Dedicated Server Toolkit](https://underhost.com/servers.php).

 ---